anmolvj/miah-jeffra-portfolio/src/pages/book/the-violence-almanac.md

       and humanity is evident in this book, yet he demands us to face the ugliness of our society, even in the most likeable of characters.
 I am deeply impressed by this collection and this writer. "
-  - reviewerName: Publisher's Weekly
-    message: Throughout these portraits of the exhausted and murderous, the carelessly angry, and the heartbroken and vengeful, Jeffra compassionately and unflinchingly depicts an array of desperate characters as they try to attain the lives they’ve always dreamed of.
-While the stories can be emotionally challenging, they resonate deeply.
   - reviewerName: Out in Print
     message: The Violence Almanac glitters like a dark diamond.
 Wholly engaging and as tough as it is compulsive to read, this is storytelling at its finest.